K-theoretic Hikita conjecture for quiver gauge theories: Introduction

 Further, Nakajima suggested a deformation of the isomorphism (\ref{eq: intro homo hikita}).
 Let $F \curvearrowright \wti \fM_Q$ be an action of a torus $F$ (called the flavor torus) by Hamiltonian automorphisms, commuting with the $\bC^\times$-action on $\wti \fM_Q$, and let $\ff = \Lie F$.
 For example, one can take $F = T_\bw \subset GL_\bw$ (the maximal torus of the framing group).
 Denote also by $T_\bv \subset GL_\bv$ the gauge group and its maximal torus, set $S_\bv$ to be its Weyl group, and $\ft_\bv = \Lie T_\bv$.
 Then $\cM_Q(\bv, \bw)$ admits a natural Poisson deformation over $\ff$, denoted $\cM_Q(\bv, \bw)_{\ff}$ (see Section~\ref{subsection: homological Hikita} for details).
 The equivariant Hikita conjecture (a.k.a.
 Hikita--Nakajima conjecture) is the following isomorphism of $\bC[(\ft_\bv / S_\bv) \times \ff]$-algebras:

 The first result of this paper concerns a method to deduce the equivariant version \eqref{eq: intro equi homo hikita} from the non-equivariant one \eqref{eq: intro homo hikita}.
 For simplicity, in the Introduction we state this theorem for the case when $F = T_\bw$ is the framing torus.
-In the main body of the text, we drop this assumption, see Theorem~\ref{equivariant hikita from non-equivariant} for the full statement.
+In the main body of the text, we drop this assumption.